mukulmajmudar/Ctrl.js/README.md

 This "pick the best tool for each job" approach can lead to more flexible, maintainable applications where each part of the system excels at its specific task.
 It also enables incremental adoption and easier migration paths compared to all-or-nothing framework decisions.

-## Ctrl.js may be right for you if...
+## Ctrl.js may work well for you if...

 - You are disillusioned with framework abstractions, complexities, and lock-in.
 - You are building an application that might outlive current framework trends.
 - You are looking for a lightweight declarative method of managing your control logic.

-## Ctrl.js may not work well for you if...
+## Ctrl.js may not be the best choice for you if...

 - You want an all-in-one, batteries-included framework.
 - You need to use libraries or tools only available in a specific framework's ecosystem.